jamescr757/Bamazon-NodeJS-App/README.md

 &nbsp;

-* ### Manager adding a product to the department creaated in the app
+* ### Manager adding a product to the new department

     ![Manager Add Product to New Department](./images/manager-add-product-new-dept.gif)

 &nbsp;

-* ### Customer buying the new product and the supervisor viewing the sales numbers in real-time
+* ### Customer buying the new product followed by supervisor's updated product sales data

     ![Customer Buy Product from New Department](./images/customer-to-supe-flow.gif)